-At a low output current or low input voltage, there is a likelihood of discontinuous inductor conduction.
+On the verge of discontinuous conduction, these equations can be rearranged to give inductor conduction.
 To avoid discontinuous conduction, larger inductance values are needed, which worsen transient response.
-Alternatively, with extremely high on-state duty cycles, (because of a low input voltage $E_i$ ) a voltage-matching step-up transformer can be used to decrease $\delta$ .
+Alternatively, with extremely high on-state duty cycles, (because of a low input voltage E_i) a voltage-matching step-up transformer can be used to decrease δ .
 Figures 15.5b and c show that the output current is always discontinuous.